cojarepublic/pinfo/README.md

 # pinfo

-An app to capture anything
+An app to pin any information

 ## Getting Started